DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 - highlighting the search term in the applications that match
 - introducing a sorting mechanism (eg by relevance, alphabetical ascending/descending, etc) to allow users to sort the list beyond the default priority

-Neither considerations were implemented in this iteration as we could not establish a need for them.
+Neither consideration was implemented in this iteration as we could not establish a need for them.